pitrov/docs.erisindustries.com/tutorials/docker_machine.md

 Setting Docker configuration on the remote daemon...
 Checking connection to Docker...
 Docker is up and running!
-To see how to connect Docker to this machine, run: docker-machine env eris1
+To see how to connect Docker to this machine, run: docker-machine env eris
 ```
 **That last line is critical to understanding what docker-machine does and how `eris` leverages it under the hood.
 It will be a running theme throughout this tutorial.**